 About

-Singer/songwriter Jon Gorey has performed in bars and cafes all over the world, from Seattle to Stockholm, since 2000, including packed full-band shows in New York City and his hometown of Boston.
-Some say his 2004 anthem ‘The Scarlet Letter,’ which was played on local radio and at Boston-area bars (including the famous Cask n’ Flagon, where the song was recorded live prior to Opening Day), helped the historically heartbreaking Red Sox win their first World Series title in 86 years.
+Singer/songwriter Jon Gorey has performed in pubs, subways, cafes, and clubs all over the world, from Seattle to Stockholm, since 1997, including packed full-band shows in New York City and his hometown of Boston.
+Some say his 2004 anthem ‘The Scarlet Letter,’ which was played on local radio and at Boston-area bars (including the famous Cask n’ Flagon, where the song was recorded live prior to Opening Day in 2004), helped the historically heartbreaking Red Sox win their first World Series title in 86 years.

 Jon is a songwriter first and foremost – the charismatic, booming baritone actually came much later.
 “The whole reason I wanted to learn an instrument as a teenager was just so I could write songs,” he says.
 “That was all I was really aiming to do.”
 But once he began performing in subway stations and on city street corners, trying to be heard over screeching trains and the urban din, his trademark powerful voice emerged.